calebmkim/mysportsblog/content/blog/historical-nba.md

 Playoff record: 16-5, (Beat Warriors in 7 in the Finals)

 I think the Cavs' slightly underwhelming regular season statistics can be explained by 2 factors:
-1) I think this is the start of Lebron's strategy of not really going all-out in the regular season so he can play his best in the playoffs.
+1) Lebron was getting older, so I think he was conserving his energy in the regular season so he can play his best in the playoffs.
 2) The East wasn't that strong so they didn't have to be great to get the 1 seed.

 Their playoff run is why I ranked them so high: they pretty easily made it to the Finals, before facing the 73-win Warriors in the Finals.
-Obviously Draymond Green was suspended for Game 5, and the Warriors may have expended a lot of energy going for 73 wins, but beating a 73-win team is still very impressive.
+Obviously Draymond Green was suspended for Game 5, and the Warriors may have unwisely expended a lot of energy going for 73 wins, but beating a 73-win team is still very impressive.

 Another reason I have them so high is because of how good I think Kyrie Irving is.
-He is routinely named by other NBA players as the most [skilled](https://www.si.com/nba/mavericks/news/game-winner-luka-doncic-stephen-a-smith-most-skilled-ever-kyrie-irving-special-shot-dallas-mavs-world-react#:~:text=Most%20Skilled%20Ever!-,'%20Kyrie%20Irving%20'Special'%20Shot%3A%20Dallas%20Mavs%20%26%20NBA,win%20over%20the%20Denver%20Nuggets.) player ever, and he was amazing that season--- particularly in the Finals (he outscored Steph Curry 27 ppg vs. 22.6 ppg on similar shooting splits, including the game-winning 3 in Game 7).
+He is routinely named by other NBA players as the most [skilled](https://www.si.com/nba/mavericks/news/game-winner-luka-doncic-stephen-a-smith-most-skilled-ever-kyrie-irving-special-shot-dallas-mavs-world-react#:~:text=Most%20Skilled%20Ever!-,'%20Kyrie%20Irving%20'Special'%20Shot%3A%20Dallas%20Mavs%20%26%20NBA,win%20over%20the%20Denver%20Nuggets.) player ever, and he was amazing this season--- particularly in the Finals (he outscored Steph Curry 27 ppg vs. 22.6 ppg on similar shooting splits, including the game-winning 3 in Game 7).
 Any team with prime Lebron and prime Kyrie ranks high in my opinion, even if their regular season stats aren't quite as impressive.

 ### Tier 3: Really good, even compared to other NBA champions